Environmental sustainability is conserving our natural resources and protecting the environment to preserve it for the future.

 [GRI 303] At AboitizPower, we monitor our water footprint and maximize efforts to conserve and recycle water.
 We contribute to preserving water cycles in our communities through watershed management programs and the rehabilitation of our communities’ rivers and esteros (creeks).

-In 2024, our total water withdrawal amounts to 1.11 billion cu. meter, with insignificant water withdrawal coming from water stress areas.
-After proper treatment, 442 million cubic meters of water were discharged to different destinations.
+In 2025, our total water withdrawal amounts to 511 billion cu. meter, with insignificant water withdrawal coming from water stress areas.
+After proper treatment, 510 billion cu. meters of water were discharged to different destinations (the increase in our water withdrawal and discharge is due to the inclusion of our GMEC and GNPD facilities).
 AboitizPower also had zero (0) water-related SHE penalties.
 Any incident was resolved without penalty, and a compliance action plan was unnecessary.

-Read more about our Water Managment data here: Water Management Data and 2024 Water Stress Mapping.
-(The Water Stress data for 2023 has been restated due to a clerical error from last year.)
+Read more about our Water Management data here: Water Management Data 2025 and Water Stress Mapping 2025.

 Name of the Initiative Brief Description